alackles/CMSC-150-WT-23/_pages/labs/lab5-database.md

 1. Test out adding a new entry; does it work as intended?
 2. Test out displaying an entry; does it work as intended?
-3. Test out adding money; does it work as intended?
-4. Test out withdrawing money; does it work as intended?
-5. Does the code appear _well organized_?
+3. Does the code appear _well organized_?
 Are there places the code could be organized better?

-For mastery credit, also do the following:
+For mastery credit, also _add_, with comments, one of the following as a new functionality.

-6. What are some possible changes this team could make to their code to make it more general or better able to handle unexpected input?
+1. Allow the user to enter a name and add some money to the account
+2. Allow the user to enter a name and remove some money from the account

 ## Turn-In